“Improving safety in the U.S. workplace since 1991”

 (3) In the United States, 77% of all illicit drug users are EMPLOYED!

-Today, I estimate that average price per drug test nationally overall (large corporations and medium-sized to very small businesses included) is about $44 per test.
-That includes cost of collection and lab analysis, but not necessarily the cost of optional Medical Review Officer (MRO) services which usually add about another $2-$3 per test.
-MRO services are required by federal law of companies testing employees regulated by the U.S. Department of Transportation (big rig truck drivers, airline pilots, oil/gas/pipeline workers, and so forth).
-Using an MRO is also required by state law in at least nine states of all companies – including those that are not DOT regulated – if they drug test their employees.
-The important role of the MRO in the drug testing process is explained on this page of our website:
+That includes cost of collection and lab analysis, but not necessarily the cost of optional Medical Review Officer (MRO) services which can add another $2-$3 per test to drug testing cost.
+So, drug testing cost has more than one variable.
+By federal law, MRO services are required of companies testing employees regulated by the U.S. Department of Transportation (USDOT- big rig truck drivers, airline pilots, oil/gas/pipeline workers, and so forth).
+In nine states, using an MRO is required by state law of all companies - including those that are not DOT regulated - if they drug test their employees.

-As mentioned above, urine test cost probably averages $44 nationally.
-Hair specimen testing is about $105-$125 per test nationally.
-Hair can indicate drug-use (can be “effective”) as far back as 90 days.
+Hair can indicate drug-use (can be "effective") as far back as 90 days.
 Most drugs are detectable in urine for only 1-4 days; exceptions are marijuana and less-so, PCP.
-“Greater accuracy” is not an issue with either hair or urine specimen analysis, though a few detractors will disagree.
-Hair advocates claim that “more” positives are discovered through hair testing.
-I would agree in largest part because hair results can go back further than the 1-4 days available through urine testing.
-In any case, the most effective testing program is “random” testing (the immediate testing of an individual with zero advance notice given) testing throughout the entire year.
-The “fear of getting caught” is by far the very best deterrent!
+"Greater accuracy" is not an issue with either hair or urine specimen analysis, though a few detractors will disagree.
+Hair advocates claim that "more" positives are discovered through hair testing.
+I would agree in large part because hair results can go back further than the 1-4 days available through urine testing.
+However, when considering blood or hair follicle testing cost, companies overwhelming choose the lower drug testing cost of urine specimen testing.

-Adam- How easy is it to cheat on a test (drink something) that will allow an applicant to pass even though they recently took drugs
+Adam- How easy is it to cheat on a test (drink something) that will allow an applicant to pass, even though they recently took drugs?

 Laboratories disagree too, countering that advances in lab analysis have enabled them to detect most if not all such attempts.